-- 4.1 Thenue will seek to maximise income and minimise rent arrears by: - Early intervention by carrying out financial assessments with potential tenants and advising of responsibilities with regard to payment of rent in offer letters - Maintaining accurate rent accounting systems to avoid tenants being wrongly pursued for rent arrears. - Advising new tenants of their responsibility to pay their rent and payments options available. - Interviewing tenants at sign up and take first months rent payment and set up payment plan for future payments, if appropriate.
-We will also order a payment card for every new tenant. - Completing an online Universal Credit questionnaire for every new tenant to assist them in preparation for changeover of benefit and make referrals to assist with opening a bank account and setting up an email address, if appropriate.
+- 4.1 Thenue will seek to maximise income and minimise rent arrears by: - Early intervention by the FIO carrying out financial assessments with potential tenants at consideration stage and advising of responsibilities with regard to payment of rent in offer letters - Maintaining accurate rent accounting systems to avoid tenants being wrongly pursued for rent arrears. - Advising new tenants of their responsibility to pay their rent and payments options available. - Offering assistance to all tenants to register with our mobile app or tenant portal where they can check their rent account on a regular basis

-- Carrying out new tenancy visits or effective online engagement within 6 weeks of the tenancy beginning - Ensuring that there is early intervention in rent arrears before a debt becomes unmanageable - Making applications for Direct Payments from DWP for rent arrears where possible - Providing as many options as possible for payment including online payment, by direct debit, payment by cheque and payment cards, Callpay and Chip & Pin. - Encouraging uptake of Housing cost element of Welfare Benefit and other appropriate benefits through assistance and advice at sign up and throughout the tenancy. - Advising tenants of any change to the rent payable promptly and in accordance with the statutory notice periods - Checking with housing benefits/DWP to see whether there is an outstanding claim - Having in place efficient monitoring systems which enable staff to quickly identify non-payment or reduced payment on a monthly basis. - Providing as many options as possible for tenants to view their rent balance and recent transactions, issuing rent statements to tenants through a variety of efficient and effective means to suit individual needs and circumstances. - Treating all joint tenants as jointly and severally responsible for rent arrears on the account.
+- Interviewing tenants at sign up and take first months rent payment and set up payment plan for future payments, if appropriate. - If any new prospective tenant cannot meet the first months rent in advance consideration will be taken by the Income Max Manager and the Area Services Manager of their personal circumstances prior to the sign up to agree an acceptable payment plan - Assist any new tenant with a new UC claim or updates on their online UC Journal - Making contact with any new tenant in arrears within 6 weeks of the tenancy beginning - Ensuring that there is early intervention in rent arrears before a debt becomes unmanageable - Making applications for Direct Payments/Alternative Payment Arrangements from DWP for rent arrears where possible - Providing as many options as possible for payment including online payment via our app or portal, by direct debit, Callpay, Chip & Pin, Allpay card and cheque. - Encouraging uptake of Welfare Benefits and other appropriate benefits through assistance and advice at sign up and throughout the tenancy. - Advising tenants of any change to the rent payable promptly and in accordance with the statutory notice periods - Accessing our online access to the HB portal to check claims, payment history and ongoing entitlement - Accessing our online access to DWP portal to check UC claims and carry out "to do tasks" required by DWP - Having in place efficient monitoring systems which enable staff to quickly identify non-payment or reduced payment on a monthly basis. - Providing as many options as possible for tenants to view their rent balance and recent transactions through a variety of efficient and effective means to suit individual needs and circumstances. - Treating all joint tenants as jointly and severally responsible for rent arrears on the account.